Donders-Institute/bidscoin/docs/finalizing.rst

     A wrapper around the 'mecombine' multi-echo combination tool (https://github.com/Donders-Institute/multiecho).

-    This wrapper is fully BIDS-aware (a 'bidsapp') and writes BIDS compliant output
+    Except for BIDS inheritances, this wrapper is BIDS-aware (a 'bidsapp') and writes BIDS compliant output

     positional arguments:
       bidsfolder            The bids-directory with the (multi-echo) subject data